Miller202/Graph-teory/Ford-Fulkerson/README.md

 ## Saída

 - A saída retorna o fluxo máximo do grafo a partir do algoritmo de Ford-Fulkerson;
-- No exemplo presente no arquivo `input.in`, temos a seguinte saída:
+- Com o exemplo presente no arquivo `input.in`, temos a seguinte saída:

 ```
 Max Flow: 12